Music and dementia care homes

 As well as being an active soloist, ensemble and orchestral player, Corinne is passionate about bringing live music to people in care homes and hospices, and initiated the ESO Care Homes and Hospices programme in 2007.

-Corinne leads workshops on performance anxiety and specialises in helping with posture related problems.
+Corinne leads workshops in dementia care homes on performance anxiety and specialises in helping with posture related problems.
 She loves improvising and regularly performs improvisations in her recitals, during care home visits, weddings and funerals.
 She also plays with a group of classical musicians called ‘Epiphany’ who specialise in improvisation.

 1. Emotions and memories can go hand-in-had